application-stacks/runtime-component-operator/doc/user-guide.md

 ### Persistence

-Application Stacks Operator is capable of creating a `StatefulSet` and `PersistentVolumeClaim` for each pod if storage is specified in the `RuntimeComponent` CR.
+Runtime Component Operator is capable of creating a `StatefulSet` and `PersistentVolumeClaim` for each pod if storage is specified in the `RuntimeComponent` CR.

 Users also can provide mount points for their application.
 There are 2 ways to enable storage.